 Outcomes/output and TRLs:

-As with all ADAC products, research team and center leadership will ensure dissemination of all suitable data: All data produced during this project will be made publicly available.

 Outcomes:

-Arctic vessel Geofencing completed as planned to provide a vessel geofencing capability within the PACTRACS system housed at the Alaska Marine Exchange, to support USCG D17 (and external collaborator to the Marine Exchange) and the mariner community of Alaska.
+During year 6, Arctic vessel geofencing was completed as planned to provide a vessel geofencing capability within the PACTRACS system housed at the Alaska Marine Exchange, to support USCG D17 (and external collaborator to the Marine Exchange) and the mariner community of Alaska.

 The CG1V edition of the project advanced planning and coordination with HQ USCG in Program Year 6 to integrate a useful geofencing prototype within CG1V that leverages work accomplished within PACTRACS.